basileroth75/Web-Scrapping/README.md

 ```

 ## Usage
-- Download this project with de [download and clone] button on the right top.
+- Download this project with de Clone or Download button on the right top.

 - Unzip the folder, start a terminal window from this folder and build the Docker image by entering the following command:
 ```bash